thejimmylin/act/README.md

 }
 ```

-The `div.children` will end up `["first", "second", "third"]`!.
+The `div.children` will end up `["first", "second", "third"]`!

 This is maybe for performance reasons.
 React want you to keep arrays their original shapes to make `key` prop work better.

 However, it creates a complex type system and some unintuitive codes internally, because the nested arrays are passed around and eventually flattened.
 I want to solve this.

-So, I posted an [issue](https://github.com/evanw/esbuild/issues/2245) in ESbuild.
+So, I created an issue from [ESbuild](https://github.com/evanw/esbuild).
 The author was very nice, understanding the situation very quickly and changing the behavior of ESBuild immediately.

 For more detail, you can take a look of my [issue](https://github.com/evanw/esbuild/issues/2245).